-- Strategic, economic and environmental implications of the proposal including future energy consumption and production and supply security. - Increased demands on natural resources (reserves of natural gas). - Longer term strategic implications of the proposal in terms of a gas network throughout Australia, upgrade of existing infrastructure, expansion into other markets and demands on infrastructure arising from new proposals. - Identification of customers (industrial, non-industrial and domestic), potential customers for the natural gas and the implications for the consideration of an open access policy.
+- Strategic, economic and environmental implications of the proposal including future water consumption and production and supply security and flexibility of distribution. - Impact on other water users of increased demands on existing water supplies (i.e. consumption and stored levels of water)

-The Project's compatibility with the National Greenhouse Strategy, Government Ecologically Sustainable Development policy, Queensland Energy Policy, National Strategy on Conservation of Australia's Biological Diversity and any other relevant policy.
+Deleted: ie

+- Longer term strategic implications of the proposal in terms of a water distribution network in South East Queensland, upgrade of existing infrastructure, integration with other supply systems (e.g. recycled water) and interconnection with future water supply sources - Identification of customer demands for water and the implications of developing a regional wide basis for the funding of capital and operating costs of this and associated infrastructure - Appropriate timing and sizing of the pipeline or sections of the pipeline for regional water supply security purposes giving due consideration to current risks to supply and possible new regional sources of supply - Design implications associated with possible new sources of supply, in particular, desalination - The Project's compatibility with the National Water Initiative, Government Ecologically Sustainable Development policy, Queensland Natural Resources (Water) Policy, National Strategy on Conservation of Australia's Biological Diversity; with water reform under the National Competition Policy; and any other relevant policy.

-2.2 Costs and Benefits of the Project to Consumers and the Wider Community
+2.2 Costs and Benefits to Consumers and the Wider Community